covertnine/c9-admin/readme.txt

 == Frequently Asked Questions ==
 How do I find my plugins once I activate this plugin?

 Click the Settings > C9 Admin link from the admin.
-Uncheck the \"Hide Plugins Page\" setting to begin seeing the Plugins menu.
+Uncheck the "Hide Plugins Page" setting to begin seeing the Plugins menu.

 Can I disable the admin custom design?

 Yes.
-Click on Settings > C9 Admin and then check the \"Disable Custom Skin For Admin\" setting.
+Click on Settings > C9 Admin and then check the Disable Custom Skin For Admin setting.

 == Screenshots ==
 1. C9 Admin Dashboard Widget